 So let me share my Macadamia Energy Bites recipe with you.

 2 tbsp honey

 1 tsp cinnamon

 Mix in the carob, cinnamon and amla powder.

 Break off walnut-size amounts of mixture and roll into small balls.

 Serve and enjoy.

-I’d love to hear your favourite sweet treat.
+I’d love to hear your recipe suggestions using any of these products.